A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Evaluation of the score-performance matching algorithms

+Next, we evaluate the algorithms with the same pieces used in Sec.~\ref{sec:onlineMatchingEvaluation}.
+Since the performance data include large repeats and skips, we used the algorithms by the temporal HMM with and without modeling ornaments.
 The results show again that the explicit modeling of ornaments is effective (Table \ref{tab:EROffline}).
-Errors due to repeats and skips and after notes following trills are much reduced in the offline matching since inference from the future is now possible.
-A major source of estimation error is now voice asynchrony and heavy local distortion of performance by frequent mistakes.
-The former elucidates again the importance of voice information for further improvements.
-There were also incorrect estimation of global score positions in pieces with repeated sections of same or similar passages.
+Errors due to repeats and skips and after notes following trills are much reduced in the offline matching because it is usually necessary to observe several performed notes to correctly detect these events and inference from the future is effective, which is incorporated in the backtracking step in the Viterbi algorithm.
+A major source of estimation error is now voice asynchrony and heavy local distortion of performance by frequent errors.
+The former elucidates again the importance of voice information for further improvement.
+There were also mismatches of global score positions in pieces with repeated sections of same or similar passages.
+Such mismatches would remain in principle in the presence of large repeats and skips, but they may be reduced by using prior knowledge on the tendencies of repeats and skips \cite{Nakamura2014}.